codeselfstudy/codeselfstudy/README.md

 - Nginx serves the app in development and production, proxying to the other servers behind it.
 It serves on port 80, but in development, you can visit it at port 4444.
 - Gatsby serves the main pages (backed by a headless CMS)
-- There is a React SPA being served in another container with another instance of nginx.
-It serves the puzzles at `/puzzles`.
 - Express.js is running on port 5000, mounted at `/api`. (`/api` is not visible in the Express code, so that might be confusing if you don't know to expect it.
 See the nginx configuration files.)
 - A Redis container will handle Express sessions (after users authenticate with the forum).
 - A MongoDB container will store the coding puzzle and user data.
 (This is an experiment with "MERN stack".)